 There are other ways to send money if you hit the Zelle limits.
 Here are some alternatives to consider.

-While personal checks may seem outdated, they are an excellent alternative to peer-to-peer transfer apps if you need to send a large sum of money.
-Most banks even allow users to deposit checks using a smartphone by snapping a photo.
+- Write a personal check: While personal checks may seem outdated, they are an excellent alternative to peer-to-peer transfer apps if you need to send a large sum of money.

-While many people do not always have a lot of cash on hand because of the popularity of debit cards, you can always make a trip to the ATM to withdraw some money.
-In fact, many people enjoy receiving cash to have it on hand to cover incidentals such as bus fares and parking fees.
+- Withdraw cash: People typically do not have a lot of cash on hand because of the popularity of debit cards, but you can always make a trip to the ATM to withdraw some money.

-There are ways to send money without the need for a smartphone app.
-Western Union and MoneyGram, for instance, allow you to send money by visiting an authorized retailer and funding the transaction with cash or a debit card.
+- Use a payment retailer: Western Union and MoneyGram allow you to send money by visiting an authorized retailer and funding the transaction with cash or a debit card.
 Your recipients can pick up the money by visiting a retailer and providing their name and the transaction number.

-Waiting 24 hours or 30 days until you are back under Zelle’s payment limits is the slowest strategy, but it may be necessary if you want to send a large payment.
-Holding off is likely the best option if you only need to wait a day to send the payment.
+- Wait a few days: Waiting 24 hours or 30 days until you are back under Zelle’s payment limits is the slowest strategy, but it may be necessary if you want to send a large payment.

 What Are the Benefits of Using Zelle?

-One of the most significant advantages of using Zelle is that there are no fees to send or receive money.
-Most competitors charge a small fee if you use a credit card to send money, while others charge to transfer funds received to a bank account.
-Zelle is able to offer the service at no cost to customers because money is sent directly between bank accounts with no middleman.
+One of the biggest benefits of using Zelle is that it is free and there are no fees to send or receive money.
+Most competitors charge a small fee if you use a Visa, Mastercard, debit card or credit card to send money, while others charge to transfer funds received to a bank account.
+Zelle can offer the service at no cost to customers because money is sent directly between bank accounts with no middleman.

 While there’s no cost to use Zelle, you can only use your checking, savings or debit card to send or receive money, and you can’t make credit card payments.
 To be sure, you should check with your bank or credit union to make sure it doesn’t charge extra fees for using the Zelle feature.

-FAQHere are some of the most common questions asked about using Zelle.
+FAQHere are the answers to some of the most frequently asked questions about Zelle.

 - Can I get paid with Zelle?